Residents fleeing town near Kyiv caught in shelling

 Russia's invasion of Ukraine has driven more than 1.5 million people to flee to neighbouring countries in the fastest growing refugee crisis in Europe since World War Two, UN High Commissioner for Refugees Filippo Grandi said on Sunday.

-Millions more displaced internally are trying to get to the relative safety of western Ukraine.
+Millions more have been displaced internally, trying to get to the relative safety of western Ukraine.

 BARRICADES AND TRENCHES